waveform80/picraft/docs/recipes.rst

 This recipe (and several others in this chapter) was shamelessly stolen from `Martin O'Hanlon's excellent site`_ which includes lots of recipes (although at the time of writing they're all for the mcpi API).
+In this case the original script can be found in Martin's `auto-bridge project`_.

 The script tracks the position and likely future position of the player as they walk through the world.
 If the script detects the player is about to walk